FIND RN to BSN PROGRAMS

 • By completing this program, you will have broader career avenues open-up and well, you will even be in a position of demanding a higher salary.

 USEFUL INFORMATION ABOUT RN TO BSN PROGRAMS IN CALIFORNIA

-Latest on California’s Push for 80 Percent BSN by 2021
+Latest on California’s Push for 80 Percent BSN

 A California Action Coalition

 has been created to bring the state up to the stringent nursing standards outlined in The Future of Nursing: Leading Change, Advancing Health – the 2010 Institute of Medicine Report.
 Part of that initiative involves ensuring that 80% of the RNs employed across CA have earned BSN degrees.
 The Action Coalition (AC) wants to move 10 students in each community college into BSN programs, and it is currently developing an online mentorship program.
 Aside from this, the AC wants to see five RNs appointed to statewide medical decision-making boards.

 The gap between the level of education included in ADN and BSN programs is noticeable, and with the state of California being one of the very first to adopt and implement the Affordable Care Act, it has become clear that the need for knowledgeable, experienced, and quality RNs will only continue to increase in the future.
 The need for more healthcare professionals was made clearer in May 2018 when a bill designed to eliminate legal residency requirements

 for Medicaid programs in the state passed the general assembly.

 Options to Fund Your RN to BSN in California

 RN to BSN programs in California can be quite expensive, but you can obtain financial assistance in a variety of ways.